shupic/ECE202A_Final_Project/README.md

 # ECE202A Final Project
 Control the mouse cursor movement with smartwatch.
 ## Introduction
-in this project we are going to implement a system that using a Hexiwear smartwatch to move mouse cursor and do more comlicated instructions.
+in this project we are going to implement a system that using a Hexiwear smartwatch to move mouse cursor, scroll, zoom and screen shot
 ## Problem Statement
 ## Prior Works
 ### Connect Hexiwear and Raspberry pi through BLE